LVerhulst4321/PlanZ/Documentation/User_Documentation/creating_assigning_and_scheduling_sessions.md

 1. Maybe you know a lot of people who are coming to the con, and already have a good idea who would be a good participant on a session.
 You can manually add them.
 2. Maybe you've asked your members to sign up using a Google form or some such mechanism.
-As in (1), above, you can manually add the.
+As in (1), above, you can manually add them.
 3. PlanZ includes two tools to allow people to express interest:
    - The Session Feedback/Interest Survey allows users to see the list of all relevent sessions, and asks people to indicate if they want to be on a particular session.